fortyoneplustwo/notestamp/README.md

 ## Step 2
 ### Declare your custom media component in `NonCoreMediaComponents.js`

 Add an object to the `myMediaComponents` array that describes your custom media component.
-The application will integrate it into its default components for you.
+The application will integrate it for you.

 The object must define the following keys:
 - `label`: The text to display as the shortcut to your component inside the navigation bar.
 Clicking on it will open your media component.